Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Case study

-The resulting deviations of the frequency, dc voltage, active power, ac voltage, and the reactive power from their set-points is shown in Fig.~\ref{fig:whole.example}.
+The resulting deviations of the frequency, dc voltage, active power, ac voltage, and the reactive power from their setpoints is shown in Fig.~\ref{fig:whole.example}.
 We emphasize that the $0.5$~p.u. load step is very large and pushes the system to the boundary of the normal operating range.
 Nonetheless, the system dynamics are well-behaved.
-As predicted, power imbalances propagate to all ac and dc sugrids and the power sources share the additional load after the load step according to their sensitivities and converter control gains.
-In particular, the PV systems $\text{PV}_2$ and $\text{PV}_3$ in the subgrid ac~2 increase their power generation and operate closer to their limit (MPP) and the turbine governor system and dc source in the subgrid ac~1 compensate the remaining power imbalance through the HVDC link.
-In contrast, the power generation of $\text{PV}_1$ is approximately constant and resembles ac-GFL operation.
-After the set-point update additional generation is provided by the turbine governor system and dc source in ac~1 while the PV system returns to its nominal operating point (marked by a triangle in Fig.~\ref{fig:pvcharacteristic}).
+As predicted, power imbalances propagate to all ac and dc subgrids and the power sources share the additional load according to their sensitivities and converter control gains.